2xAA/genmdm-editor/README.md

 #### Load/Save

 genMDM Editor's state can be saved to a file at any time by pressing the **"Save State"** button.
-The editor's file format is `.ged` and saves in a compressed JSON format.

 The `.ged` files can be loaded back into the editor with the **"Load State"** button.
+Loading a `.ged` file will overwrite the editor's autosaved state immediately.
 If you want to sync this state to your Sega, press the **"Send State"** button.

 ### Polyphony